VPDC

 • Rubella, also known as German measles, is a contagious disease caused by a virus that can spread when an infected person coughs or sneezes.

 • Congenital rubella syndrome (CRS) is a condition that occurs in a developing baby in the womb.
-Rubella can affect an infant's heart, eyes, and hearing.
+Congenital rubella syndrome can affect an infant's heart, eyes, and hearing.
+There is no treatment for congenital rubella syndrome.

 • Rubella was eliminated from the United States in 2004.
 However, it can still be brought into the U.S. by unvaccinated persons who get infected while living or traveling in other countries.